 Endurance Rating

-Sustained steep ascents and descents, long-distance, stamina required, suitable for fit walkers.
-Have you had recent experience of walking for 6-8 hours?
-Have you recently walked up (and down) a mountain of over 1000m (3000ft) in height without physical distress?
-Do you regularly play an aerobic sport pretty much every week?
+Long distance, some steep ascent and descent, moderate amount of stamina needed in bursts, suitable for reasonably fit walkers.
+Have had recent experience of walking for 5-7 hours?
+Have you recently walked up (and down) hills without physical too much distress?
 If your answer is "No", we'd guess you'd be happier doing a walk rated a level lower than the one you’ve just read!
 As noted previously, we're into FUN so we don't want you to miss out by overdoing it.

 Cost